Constitution of Mexico: Anticlericalism

 Article 3, dealing with education, was highly contentious.
 Carranza's draft of Article 3 reads "There is to be full liberty of instruction, but that given in official educational establishments will be secular, and the instruction imparted by these institutions will be free at both the upper and lower levels."
 Francisco Múgica proposed a much more strongly worded alternative.
 "There will be liberty of instruction; but that given in official establishments of education will be secular, as will be the upper and lower primary instruction given in private schools.
 No religious corporation, ministry of any cult, or any person belonging to a similar association may establish or direct schools of primary instruction, nor give instruction in any school [colegio].
 Private primary schools may be established only subject to the supervision of the Government.
 Primary instruction will be obligatory for all Mexicans, and in official establishments it will be free."

 There were significant debates on the anticlerical articles of the constitution.
-The liberal Constitution of 1857 already restricted the Roman Catholic Church as an institution, but the constitutional revision went even further.
+The liberal Constitution of 1857 already restricted the Catholic Church as an institution, but the constitutional revision went even further.
 The 1914 Convention of Aguascalientes had already brought together victorious revolutionary factions, including Constitutionalists, Zapatistas, and Villistas, but discussions there did not center on anticlericalism.
 However, the 1916–1917 constitutional congress had lengthy and heated debates over anticlericalism.
 A contention that fits the content of the debates is that for Constitutionalists anticlericalism was a nationalist rather than religious issue.
-The Roman Catholic Church as an institution was seen to be antiliberal and antinationalist, so that "the Catholic Church was an enemy of Mexican sovereignty and an obstacle to the triumph of liberalism and progress."
+The Catholic Church as an institution was seen to be antiliberal and antinationalist, so that "the Catholic Church was an enemy of Mexican sovereignty and an obstacle to the triumph of liberalism and progress."
 From this ideological viewpoint, the implementation of the Catholic Church's agenda "was exercised through its control of education, oral confession, etc."